dianaliu/oop/README.md

 #About#
-This is the final project for <http://cs.nyu.edu/rgrimm/teaching/fa11-oop/> coded by Diana, Hernel, Kirim, and Rob.
+This is the final project for <http://cs.nyu.edu/rgrimm/teaching/fa11-oop/>, a Java to CPP translator coded by Diana, Hernel, Kirim, and Rob.

-##To run##
+##How to run##
     cd xtc/
     cp src/xtc/oop/magic.sh magic.sh
     source magic.sh JAVAFILE